brianshih1/mini-key-value-db/mdbook/src/chapter_5/life_of_a_query.md

 ### Acquiring latches and locks

 Because the database is thread-safe, the database can receive multiple concurrent requests.
-[Sequence_req](https://github.com/brianshih1/little-key-value-db/blob/194d3f9e65bb69d674f0217f2a02b18ace12ee7e/src/execute/executor.rs#L70) is called to acquire latches and locks so that the request has full isolation.
+[ConcurrencyManager::Sequence_req](https://github.com/brianshih1/little-key-value-db/blob/194d3f9e65bb69d674f0217f2a02b18ace12ee7e/src/execute/executor.rs#L70) is called to acquire latches and locks so that the request has full isolation.

-Sequence_req first figures out what latches and locks to acquire by calling [collect_spans](https://github.com/brianshih1/little-key-value-db/blob/194d3f9e65bb69d674f0217f2a02b18ace12ee7e/src/concurrency/concurrency_manager.rs#L45).
+`Sequence_req` first figures out what latches and locks to acquire by calling [collect_spans](https://github.com/brianshih1/little-key-value-db/blob/194d3f9e65bb69d674f0217f2a02b18ace12ee7e/src/concurrency/concurrency_manager.rs#L45).
 Each request implements a [collect_spans](https://github.com/brianshih1/little-key-value-db/blob/194d3f9e65bb69d674f0217f2a02b18ace12ee7e/src/execute/request.rs#L86) method that returns the latch/lock keys the request needs to acquire.
 For example, a `WRITE("A)`'s collected keys would be: `["A"]`.

 Next, the manager [acquires the latches](https://github.com/brianshih1/little-key-value-db/blob/194d3f9e65bb69d674f0217f2a02b18ace12ee7e/src/concurrency/concurrency_manager.rs#L49).
 If the latch is held by another request, the manager needs to wait until the latch is released because each latch can only be acquired by one request at any time.